anacapamu/github-member-directory/README.md

 ## Development Choices

-* Only pulled 30 logins from [List users](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#list-users) because of rate limits when requesting [Get a user](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user)
+* Only pulled 30 logins from [List users](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#list-users) because of unauthorized rate limits of 60 when requesting [Get a user](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user)
 * Chose to clip all member details longer than 200px so that all the cards remain the same size and alignment

 ### Dependencies